romangolev/dynamo-scripts/README.md

-# dynamo-scripts
+# Dynamo scripts

+## Description

 Scripts for Dynamo using python, design script and OTTB nodes.

-Dynamo version can be easily detected by the suffix in the name of Script.
+Version v1.3.4 is mostly used during the development

+## Installation and Usage

+## Dependencies